nrccstat/Language-Closeness-Detection-and-Translation/README.md

 # Language Closeness Detection and Translation App

 ## Overview
 This Streamlit application detects the language of a given text using `langid.py`, determines the closest alternative language based on similarity, and translates the text to that language using Google Translate.
+It leverages predefined language samples and similarity scoring to provide the most relevant translation.

 ## Features
-- **Language Detection**: Uses `langid.py` to determine the language of the input text.
+- **Language Detection**: Utilizes `langid.py` to classify the input text and provide a confidence score.
-- **Closest Language Matching**: Compares the detected language with a set of predefined language samples to find the most similar alternative.
+- **Closest Language Matching**: Compares the detected language with a predefined set of language samples and ranks them based on similarity.
-- **Translation**: Uses Google Translate API to translate the text into the closest alternative language.
+- **Translation**: Uses Google Translate API to convert the input text into the most similar alternative language.
-- **User-Friendly Interface**: Built with Streamlit for an interactive experience.
+- **Interactive UI**: Built with Streamlit for a seamless user experience.

 ## Installation
 Clone the repository and install dependencies: